 Portland’s economy did well during the pandemic, and that shows just how strong it really is.
 That is mostly due to the high-tech companies and the top-performing manufacturing sector.
-The greater Portland area is a talent magnet for a diverse workforce, and enjoys year-over-year job growth that exceeds 2%.
+The greater Portland area offers ample career opportunities and is a talent magnet for a diverse workforce, and enjoys year-over-year job growth that exceeds 2%.
 Over the next decade, there will be a predicted 42% growth in the job market, compared to the national average of 33.5%.

 Healthcare and outdoor apparel firms dominate the job market, along with tech companies.
 Portland’s major employers include Intel, Nike, Adidas, Columbia Sportwear, Boeing, Cambia Health Solutions and Daimler Trucks.
 The thriving character of the local economy becomes apparent when looking at average salaries and incomes.
 The average hourly wage for Portland workers is $29.74, 10% above the national average, according to recent data from the US Bureau of Labor Statistics.
 Moreover, those working in education and healthcare earn around 20% more in Portland than the US average.